Lady Lambert's Adventures

 Sir Humbert MacAllister was an imposing figure.
 Tall, with red hair and impressive sideburns, he was nevertheless a friendly and helpful man.
 Once he had learned the identity of his visitors, he ordered his own coach to transport them to Antonio’s address.
 Eleanor could hardly suppress her excitement whilst the coach rolled through the strange town.

 At last, the coach lurched to a halt in front of a four-story building.
 Richard alighted and helped Ellen and his sister.
-They looked at the house; it was not at all what they were accustomed to, but is was not run-down either.
+They looked at the house; it was not at all what they were accustomed to, but it was not run-down either.
 Richard led the small group into the stairwell, and they ascended to the second floor.
 There were four doors, and Sir Humbert had said it was the second.
 Richard knocked, but there was no answer.
 He knocked once more, and suddenly the door next to them opened, and a woman showed.

 “You’re looking for the Spaniard?” she inquired.